hackerb9/passportpix/README.md

 * Cropped image jitters as eye locations are approximated.
 Ought to show uncropped camera view either in a second window or alone with a rectangle showing how the image will be cropped.

-* OpenCV appears to prefer YUYV (uncompressed) video, even if a camera can provide a higher resolution & frame rate with MJPG (compressed).
-  This should only be a problem for older USB 2 cameras.

 * OpenCV cannot write the proper DPI to the JPEG file, so it will not print out at the correct size without massaging.
 This is annoying, but